-If you’re sailing soon on a Royal Caribbean ship, there are plenty of tips and tricks from avid cruisers that you’ll want to know.
-Each cruise line will have their own unique tidbits of information that will be helpful to know before boarding your ship to maximize your limited time onboard.
+If you are sailing on a Royal Caribbean ship soon, there are plenty of first time cruise tips that you will want to know.
+Each cruise line has their own unique tidbits of information that will be helpful to know before boarding your ship to maximize your limited time onboard.
 You do not want to miss out on any of the experiences because you were not prepared!

 Planning Tips & Tricks

 Royal Caribbean has started to rely heavily on its app for planning both pre-cruise and onboard experiences.
 You can check in using the app to make sure your embarkation day is a total breeze.
 The app also allows you to make reservations for shore excursions, shows, onboard experiences and activities, and specialty dining restaurants.

 Once onboard, you will find the daily schedule and cruise compass.
 The app also features a deck-by-deck map, restaurant menus, and plenty of resources that you will find useful each day, including the ability to keep track of your onboard spending account.

 Plus, you can use the app to chat with other passengers onboard for free!
 They do not have to be in the same stateroom, either.
 To chat with anyone onboard, you can simply send them an invitation by inputting their full name.

 Royal Caribbean fans will tell you to book your dining and beverage packages early.
 Typically throughout the year, the cruise line will run sales that drop the price of the packages on the Cruise Planner.

 If you purchase a package and find that it lowers, you can always cancel your package and repurchase for the current price to ensure you have snagged the lowest available price.